LANZAROTE FOOD & DRINKS

 Wine lovers will appreciate Lanzarote for its excellent white and rosé wines

-Wine lovers will appreciate Lanzarote for its excellent white and rosé wines.
 Local wines are winning gold and silver medals at important wine events across all Europe.
 The secret of their success is the amazing taste of the local grapes.
-Most important of them are Malvasia, Moscatel, Diego and Listan Blanco or Negro.
+The most important ones being Malvasia, Moscatel, Diego and Listan Blanco or Negro.

 The way the grapes in Lanzarote are grown is really unique

 The grapes grow through a layer of volcanic ash, which covers big parts of the island.
 Interestingly, the grapes grow without any additional watering, except after planting.
 The volcanic ash absorbs the necessary amount of water from the morning condensate and delivers it to the root.
 This natural watering control makes the taste of the grape extra intense and fruity.
-You should discover the Wine Path – La Geria, where all the famous wineries (bodegas) are located.
+Take a tour along the Wine Path – La Geria, and discover all the famous wineries (bodegas) located there.